getlantern/lanternsdk-android/README.md

 configuration maintain its state, but no traffic will be proxied.

 ...
-Lantern.stop();
+Lantern.stop()
 ```

-### Starting Lantern Again
+### Restarting Lantern Again
-Lantern can be started again after stopping it.
+Lantern can be restarted again after stopping it.
 This will be a fast start since Lantern is already
-running.
+running

 ```
-Lantern.start(context, appName, startTimeoutMillis);
+Lantern.restart(context, startTimeoutMillis)
 ```